Frequently Asked Questions

-Classic hatha yoga postures to build strength, balance and flexibility.
-Designed for people who have little or no yoga experience.
+Slow yoga postures to build strength, balance and flexibility.
+Perfect for people who have little or no yoga experience as well as more seasoned students.
 Small classes and detailed instructions will help you relax in a safe, healing environment.
 Each class is adjusted to the level of the students._

 You will be led through Vinyasa style asanas with a focus on connecting your breath to movement.
 While the movement is intended to be creative, devotional and dynamic, optional modifications and adjustments are provided.
 Take it at your own pace and enjoy the benefits of this soulful class!_

 This class closely follows the yoga chikitsa or primary series of the astanga yoga system.
 Using heat with ujayii or victorious breath and intense focus produces a high energy atmosphere. the practice follows a set series of postures, or asana.
 It starts with sun salutations and then a standing series, progresses to a seated series with vinyasa and concludes with a closing series including inversions.
 Each movement is initiated with the breath.
 Astanga yoga is a continuously flowing sequence of movements.
 Athletic and flowing, and modifications are provided. _